-Blue Mountains Biodiversity Project’s statement on the “Riparian Restoration Zones of Agreement” 10/19/17
+Statement on Blue Mountains Forest Partners Collaborative Group’s “Riparian Restoration Zones of Agreement”

 Blue Mountains Biodiversity Project is generally supportive of placing wood in streams and of hardwood restoration.
 We are also supportive of restoration actions such as road decommissioning, excluding cattle from RHCAs (particularly where ESA-listed fish are present), culvert repair or replacement, eliminating fish passage barriers, mine tailing restoration, and other such actions.